Thresholds

 Separate thresholds were calculated for each county due to expected and observed spatial differences in temperature (Figure 1; Figure 2).

 In the future, it may be useful to resolve temperature thresholds by depth as well as county (or smaller spatial scales).
-However, the data become very patchy when grouped by depth, which could result in less useful thresholds values.
+However, the data becomes very patchy when grouped by depth, which could result in less useful thresholds values.
 Additionally, the same depth can represent a different part of the water column for different stations.
 For example, at the Barren Island station in Guysborough County, the 15 m sensor is near the bottom.
 In contrast, 15 m is in the top 20 % of the water column at Tickle Island, another station in Guysborough County.

 Gross Range Test